Buying a home

 If you’re thinking about taking out a mortgage you should make sure you look into all the different options available and that you only borrow what you can afford to pay back.
 If you do not keep up the agreed repayments, the lender can take possession of your property.

 If in doubt, you may want to consult an independent financial adviser.
-For help with finding a financial adviser, visit www.moneyadviceservice.org.uk.
+Check how to choose a financial adviser on the MoneyHelper website.

 As well as standard mortgage deals, lenders might also offer deals which are designed for people who don’t qualify for a standard mortgage.
 This type of deal is known as a 'sub prime' or 'adverse credit' mortgage.
 These mortgages are aimed at people who have had financial difficulties or credit problems in the past.
 For example, you might have had a previous home repossessed or have been declared bankrupt.
 You might also have difficulty proving that you have a regular or reliable income.